optimagic-dev/optimagic/docs/source/explanations/optimization/internal_optimizers.rst

 the convergence criteria, other stopping conditions, and so on.
 We try to harmonize those names and their default values where possible.

+The preferred default values can be imported from ``estimagic.optimization.default_algo_options``.
+If you add a new optimizer to estimagic you should only deviate from them if you have good reasons.

 Note that a complete harmonization is not possible nor desirable, because often convergence criteria that clearly are the same are implemented slightly different for different optimizers.
 However, complete transparency is possible and we try to document